 It goes beyond generic suggestions and creates highly targeted interactions that resonate more deeply with customers.
 Here’s how.

-Instead of solely relying on age or location, businesses can analyze customer behavior, such as browsing history and previous purchases.
+Instead of relying solely on age or location, businesses can analyze customer behavior, including browsing history and previous purchases.
 This would help them to predict future interests more accurately.

 For instance, rather than suggesting products based on age group, a fashion retailer might recommend specific styles based on customers’ past purchases of similar items.
 Likewise, a streaming service could suggest movies based on genre, recent viewing habits, and user ratings.

 Additionally, businesses can use better data to improve their predictive power.
-AI is crucial because it analyzes how customers behave on websites.
+AI is crucial because it analyzes customer behavior on websites.

-For instance, rather than relying on personal details that customers might not want to share, this approach allows businesses to predict what customers might like or need next.
+For instance, rather than relying on personal details customers may not want to share, this approach enables businesses to predict what customers will like or need next.
 No wonder 75% of business leaders have embraced AI to make informed decisions.

 Trend 7 – Omnichannel: Reaching Maturity and Integration